RooneyMcNibNug/RG35XX-SP/README.md

 ## Handling Save States

+Something important I did for a change in organization of Saves and Save States was this:

+Go to **Application > RetroArch > Settings > Saving** and make the following changes:

+- Set `Sort Saves into Folders by Core Name` to `OFF`
+- Set `Sort Save States into Folders by Core Name` to `OFF`
+- Set `Sort Saves into Folders by Content Directory` to `ON`
+- Set `Sort Save Sates into Folders by Content Directory` to `ON`

+Hit **Save Configuration** in the main RetroArch menu after this.

+This will allow your saves/states to be retained in their System-based folders instead of via emulator Core-based folders, so a files for a GBA game like Wario World 4 will be saved as `../ROMS/MUOS/save/state/GBA/Wario Land 4 (USA).sate1`

-After some hours of gaming, I found the designed shortkeys were pretty bad for handling Save States, and I just started using **`MENU + X` > Save State/Load State** to manage this type of thing via RetroArch.
+After some hours of gaming, I also found the designed shortkeys were pretty bad for handling Save States, and I just started using **`MENU + X` > Save State/Load State** to manage this type of thing via RetroArch.
 I found this a much more pleasant experience.
+But hey, its good to have both as option at the end of the day.

 ## Achievements